abirax/openaifunction-calling-streamlit/README.md

 # 💬 Chatbot using OpenAI and Streamlit

 This project is a simple chatbot built with OpenAI's GPT-3 model and Streamlit.
-It demonstrates how to use OpenAI's API to generate chat completions and how to integrate it with a Streamlit application.It specifically shows how function calling works with openai
+It demonstrates how to use OpenAI's API to generate chat completions and how to integrate it with a Streamlit application.It specifically shows how function calling works with openai and how writebacks can be done using openai

 ## Features